TelestStarfall/login/README.md

 # login
-Retreive login and password information
+Retrieve login and password information

 Hey it's Telest starfall.
 Thanks for cooperate with a newbie developer.